visitbethel/docker-enabler/README.md

 After `sf-A` is activated, it exports publicly-mapped ports and environment variables desired by `B`.
 When `sf-B` is activating, it will have access to the exported publicly-mapped ports and environment variables from `A`. `B` can then use these exported values by injecting them as its environment variables or use them to format Docker `CMD` or `ENTRYPOINT` when starting.
 In this way the two Docker containers are "linked".
+See `TIBCO Silver Fabric SDK API, version 5.7` for more details

 Runtime Context Variables
 --------------------------------------